CSCfi/csc-user-guide/docs/apps/itac.md

 # Intel Trace Analyzer and Collector (ITAC)

-Intel Trace Analyzer and Collector (ITAC) is a MPI profiling and tracing tool that can be used to understand and visualize the behavior of a MPI code and to identify hotspots and reasons for poor parallel scaling and MPI performance.
+Intel Trace Analyzer and Collector (ITAC) is an MPI profiling and tracing tool that can be used to understand and visualize the behavior of an MPI code and to identify hotspots and reasons for poor parallel scaling and MPI performance.
 The tool is available only on Puhti and at the moment it supports only the applications compiled with the Intel MPI library.

 ## Available

-Puhti 2021.6.0
+Puhti: 2021.6.0

 ## License